Zenika/OZKOUR/ozkour-back/README.md

 * Click on a file or folder
 * Click on the "Manage Access" button on the right side of your screen (You must be the file editor)
 * Fill in the text field with your Zenika email address
-* Repeat the same action with the email address of your google service account (ex : exemple@ozkour.iam.gserviceaccount.com)
+* Repeat the same action with the email address of our google service account (ex : ozkour-bot@projet-ozkour.iam.gserviceaccount.com)

 ## IV) GOOGLE API